We are a term time only setting with a capacity of 30 children per session, based in a village hall.

 We follow the Graduated Approach, which has been adopted by Kent County Council, where your child is monitored firstly at a universal level, targeted and personalised levels as mentioned previously in

 If we feel as an experienced staff that your child is making insufficient progress through an initial targeted plan, the key person and/or SENCO may discuss with you the need to refer your child to outside agencies for their expert help and advice.
-If your child begins to receive support in this way, the targeted plan would be changed to a personalised plan.
+If your child begins to receive support in this way, the targeted plan would be changed to a personalised plan and be more detailed and specific.

 If required, your consent would be obtained to refer to the Specialist Teaching and Learning Service through The Local Inclusion Team Forum (LIFT).
 This is a meeting held six times a year whereby professional guidance is sought for your child’s needs.
 If the referral is accepted at this forum, a specialist teacher with a wealth of experience would visit your child at the setting to provide additional advice and guidance to staff and parents.
 They may make further referrals to other services, such as health and would support your child’s transition to school at age 4.
 At all stages of this process, you will be consulted.

-All staff are regularly encouraged to complete training; for example our whole staff recently attended a course on Encouraging Positive Behaviour.
+All staff are regularly encouraged to complete training.
 In addition to this, several staff members have attended an Early Years Autism Awareness course, as well as attending special needs forums/LIFT meetings on a regular basis.

 In the past, where we have encountered children with a condition we are unfamiliar with, our staff have researched information and invited health professionals to train us in the specific need of that child.